vash-001/Masterplan-ai/Masterplan.md

         <div style='text-align:left; font-size:11px;'>
         - Intrinsic Reward = Prediction Error.<br/>
         - The more surprising the outcome, the higher the reward.<br/>
-        - This reward guides exploration towards poorly understood actions (e.g., discovering drifting).
+        - This reward guides exploration towards poorly understood actions.
         </div>
         ")